The distance function from the boundary of a domain with corners: Introduction

-Here $U$ is a bounded open domain in $\mathbb{R}^{2}$.
-This problem is equivalent to finding $u\in W$ that satisfies the variational inequality

-\citet{MR0239302} proved the $W^{2,p}$ regularity for the elastic-plastic torsion problem. \citet{MR513957} obtained its optimal $W^{2,\infty}$ regularity. \citet{MR0385296} proved $W^{2,p}$ regularity for the solution of a quasilinear variational inequality subject to the same constraint as in the elastic-plastic torsion problem. \citet{MR697646} proved $W^{2,p}$ regularity for the solution of a linear variational inequality subject to a $C^{2}$ strictly convex gradient constraint. \citet{MR529814} considered linear elliptic equations with pointwise constraints of the form $|Dv(\cdot)|\le g(\cdot)$, and proved $W^{2,p}$ regularity for them.
-He also obtained $W^{2,\infty}$ regularity under some additional restrictions.
-Those restrictions were removed by \citet{MR607553}, and some extended results were obtained by \citet{MR693645}. \citet{MR1310935,MR1315349} proved $C^{1,\alpha}$ regularity for the solution to a quasilinear variational inequality subject to a $C^{2}$ strictly convex gradient constraint, and allowed the operator to be degenerate of the $p$-Laplacian type.

-Recently, there has been new interest in these type of problems. \citet{Hynd} studied fully nonlinear equations with strictly convex gradient constraints, which appear in stochastic singular control.
-They obtained $W^{2,p}$ regularity in general, and $W^{2,\infty}$ regularity with some extra assumptions. \citet{MR2605868} obtained $C^{1}$ regularity for the minimizer of some nonsmooth convex functionals subject to a gradient constraint in two dimensions, arising in the study of random surfaces.
-Here, the constraint is a convex polygon; so it is not strictly convex.

-In this work, we obtain the optimal regularity for the minimizer of a large class of functionals subject to quite arbitrary nonsmooth convex gradient constraints.
-In two dimensions, we are able to also drop the strict convexity restriction on the constraint.
-Although our functionals are smooth, we hope that our study sheds some new light on the above-mentioned problem about random surfaces.

-In addition to the works on the regularity of the elastic-plastic torsion problem, \citet{MR0412940,MR0521411}, \citet{MR534111}, \citet{MR552267}, and \citet{MR563207}, have worked on the regularity and the shape of its free boundary, i.e. the boundary of the set $\{|Du|<1\}$.
-These works can also be found in \citep{MR679313}.
-In \citep{MR1,Safdari20151}, we extended some of these results, both the regularity of the solution and its free boundary, to the more general case where the functional is unchanged but the constraint is given by the $p$-norm

-Similarly to \citep{Safdari20151}, our results here can be applied to imply the regularity of the free boundary, when the functional (i.e. $F,g$ below) is analytic.
-But the more general case requires extra analysis, so we leave the question of the free boundary's regularity to future works.

-Let us introduce the problem in more detail.
+The distance function from the boundary of a domain appears in different parts of mathematical analysis, especially in the study of partial differential equations. \citet{MR2336304} studied the distance function, and used it to analyze PDEs of Monge\textendash Kantorovich type arising in optimal transport theory. \citet{MR2094267} studied the distance function in the framework of Hamilton-Jacobi equations and Finsler geometry. \citet{itoh2001lipschitz}, and \citet{mantegazza2003hamilton} studied the distance function in Riemannian manifolds; and \citet{CHRUSCIEL20021} considered the case of Lorentzian space-times.
+On the other hand, \citet{clarke1995proximal} and \citet{poliquin2000local} studied the distance function in the context of nonsmooth analysis in Hilbert spaces.

+In {[}\citealp{Safdari20151} \textendash \citealp{Safdari[18]}{]}, we examined the distance function, and used it to study variational problems with gradient constraint, and their corresponding free boundary.
+Let us introduce this problem in more detail, and see how we utilized the distance function in its study.
 Let $K$ be a compact convex subset of $\mathbb{R}^{n}$ whose interior contains the origin.
 We recall from convex analysis (see \citep{MR3155183}) that the \textbf{gauge} function of $K$ is the convex function